 Time clearly is of the essence; a diagnosis must be made and action taken.
+In particular vital to deal with hypertension and raised blood glucose.

 The same FAST acronym is used to diagnose a TIA as a stroke, even if the symptoms resolve in less than an hour.